agiresearch/AIOS/pyopenagi/agents/example/travel_planner_agent/README.md

 ## Start

 This agent depends on the [database](https://drive.google.com/file/d/1pF1Sw6pBmq2sFkJvm-LzJOqrmfWoQgxE/view).
-Please download it and place it in the `pyopenagi/environments/` directory.
+Please download it and place it in the `pyopenagi/environments/` directory, then rename the 'database' as 'travelPlanner', like `pyopenagi/environments/travelPlanner`.

 Then modify the main() method code in main.py as shown below.